 Sources: MIDI universe 1996 and 2000 (not matched to USTAN).
 MNEs with regional presence of at least one affiliate in 1996; manufacturing MNEs and their majority-owned foreign manufacturing affiliates.
+Notes: Locations: HOM (Germany), CEE (Central and Eastern Europe), DEV (Developing countries), OIN

-Notes: Locations: HOM (Germany), CEE (Central and Eastern Europe), DEV (Developing countries), OIN (Overseas Industrialized countries), WEU (Western Europe).
+(Overseas Industrialized countries), WEU (Western Europe).
 Median number of affiliates by MNE, location and year: 1.

-location) in 1996 more than four keep exactly two locations (large-font entries in row 2).
+(large-font entries in row 2).
 A similar pattern holds for any multiple-location MNE: entries along the diagonal exhibit the highest frequency in every row and every column.
 Regional expansions are gradual: the frequencies above the diagonal decrease monotonically in every row.
 Regional exits, however, are generally not gradual: MNEs that exit most frequently abandon all foreign locations at once; frequencies in the first column dominate frequencies below the diagonal in the third and fifth row (small-font entries in column 1).
 There is a remarkable number of complete withdrawals between 1996 and 2000 (477 out of 2,247 MNEs), but most of those withdrawers were present in only one foreign location in 1996 (365 out of 477).
 Note that the MIDI data cover the universe of German firms with FDI above minimum thresholds, and sample attrition is mitigated by the legal obligation to report and BuBa's commitment to follow up on missing questionnaires.

 At the extensive margin, we query the number of affiliates and countries that are involved in changes to foreign presence.
 German MNEs typically pursue a single-affiliate strategy of foreign presence: the median number of affiliates per aggregate location is one.
 Table 3 shows that, once an MNE has established its presence in a given location with at least one affiliate, the number of affiliates hardly changes: 859 out of 1,259 MNE observations in given locations exhibit no change to the number of affiliates between 1996 and 2000; 247 out of 1,259 MNEs increase or decrease the number of affiliates by one.
 A small remainder of 153 parents chooses to change the number of affiliates by more.
 (The MNE total in Table 3 is smaller than that in Table 2 because we condition on presence in a location.)
-Changes to the number of host countries within locations are even less frequent than changes to the number of affiliates: an analysis of host country changes similar to Table 3 shows that 947 out of 1,259 observations of MNEs exhibit no change in the number of selected host countries within the aggregate location.20 Motivated by these findings, we define the extensive margin as location selection in its most basic sense: an MNE's entry into an aggregate location with the first worker at its first affiliate.
+Changes to the number of affiliates: an analysis of host country changes similar to Table 3 shows that 947 out of 1,259 observations of MNEs exhibit no change in the number of selected host countries within the aggregate location.23 Motivated by these findings, we define the extensive margin as location selection in its most basic sense: an MNE's entry into an aggregate location with the first worker at its first affiliate.

-B Wage data
+2.2 Wage data

-We construct two types of wage variables by location: industry-median wages, and MNE-specific wages (wage premia or discounts relative to the industry medians).
-For industry-median wages in foreign locations, we use manufacturing wages by country and industry from the UNIDO Industrial Statistics Database 1996-2001 at the 3-digit ISIC level (dividing industry wage bills by employment) for our main analysis.
+We construct two types of wage variables by location: industry-median wages, and MNEspecific wages (wage premia or discounts relative to the industry medians).
+For industrymedian wages in foreign locations, we use manufacturing wages by country and industry from the UNIDO Industrial Statistics Database 1996-2001 at the 3-digit ISIC level (dividing industry wage bills by employment) for our main analysis.
 We also report robustness checks using UBS wage data (UBS 2003) and OWW wage data (Occupational Wages around the World, Freeman and Oostendorp 2001).
-Appendix F.2 provides details on these wage data sources and the manufacturing occupations that we use.
+Appendix E.2 provides details on these wage data sources and the manufacturing occupations that we use.
 For industry-median wages in Germany, we take German wages from the same outside sources as affiliate wages to ensure comparability at the industry level.